 Drug trafficking is a serious offense in Colorado.
 A conviction could lead to a long prison sentence and have other consequences that could ruin your life.
 You need an advocate, a lawyer who knows how to fight tough cases to help you get the best result possible.

 Do you know where to turn to in Colorado for help beating your drug charges?
-A criminal defense lawyer with decades of trial experience who is not afraid to fight for you in court gives you the best chance to protect yourself and your rights.
-Denver trial attorneys Gerash Steiner Blanton, P.C., believe everyone deserves an advocate and a voice.
+A lawyer with decades of trial experience who is not afraid to fight for you in court gives you the best chance to protect yourself and your rights.
+Our trial attorneys at Gerash Steiner Blanton, P.C., believe everyone deserves an advocate and a voice.
 They are fully prepared to take a stand and always have your best interests in mind.

 What Is Drug Trafficking?

 Drug trafficking means possessing, selling, or transporting a large amount of narcotics from one place to another.
 The term drug trafficking also includes importing illegal narcotics from outside of Colorado into the state.